iotbzh/DEPRECATED_afb-aaaa/Controler-afb/README.md

        in JSON configuration file.
 Controler client may also provided its own arguments from the query list.
 Targeted binding receives both arguments defined in the config file and the argument provided by controller client.
  * C-API, when defined in the onload section, the plugin may provided C native API with CTLP-CAPI(apiname, label, args, query, context).
-   Plugin may also create LUA command with  CTLP-LUA2C(LuaFuncName, label, args, query, context).
+   Plugin may also create Lua command with  CTLP-Lua2C(LuaFuncName, label, args, query, context).
 Where args+query are JSONC object and context the value return from CTLP_ONLOAD function.
 Any missing value is set to NULL.
- * LUA-API, when compiled with LUA option, the controller support action defined directly in LUA script.
-During "onload" phase the controller search in CONTROL_LUA_PATH file with pattern "onload-bindername-xxxx.lua".
+ * Lua-API, when compiled with Lua option, the controller support action defined directly in Lua script.
+During "onload" phase the controller search in CONTROL_Lua_PATH file with pattern "onload-bindername-xxxx.lua".
 Any file corresponding to this pattern is automatically loaded.
-Any function defined in those LUA script can be called through a controller action.
-LUA functions receive three parameters (label, args, query).
+Any function defined in those Lua script can be called through a controller action.
+Lua functions receive three parameters (label, args, query).

+Note: Lua added functions systematically prefix.
+AGL standard AppFw functions are prefixed with AGL: (eg: AGL:notice(), AGL_success(), ...).
+User Lua functions added though the plugin and CTLP_Lua2C are prefix with plugin label (eg: MyPlug:HelloWorld1).

 ## Config Sample